Henry Hare, 2nd Baron Coleraine

-Henry Hare, 2nd Baron Coleraine (21 April 1636 – 15 July 1708) was an English politician, peer and antiquary.
+Henry Hare, 2nd Baron Coleraine (21 April 1636 – 15 July 1708) was an English politician and antiquary.

 Life

 Baptised at Totteridge, Hertfordshire, 21 April 1636, he was the eldest surviving son of Hugh Hare, 1st Baron Coleraine, by his wife Lucy, second daughter of the first marriage of Henry Montagu, 1st Earl of Manchester.
 He resided at Tottenham, Middlesex.

 Longford Castle in Wiltshire was a family property, and Coleraine was elected Member of Parliament for Old Sarum in 1679.

 He was unsuccessful as a candidate for Wiltshire in 1690.

 In 1696, Coleraine built a vestry at the east end of the north aisle of Tottenham parish church, and underneath a vault for his family.
 He was buried at Tottenham on 15 July 1708.

 Works

 Coleraine corresponded with Dr. John Woodward on antiquarian subjects, and was tutored in numismatics by Walter Charleton.

 He left in manuscript an account of Tottenham, which treats mainly the parochial charities.
 Richard Rawlinson purchased it from Thomas Osborne, the bookseller, and showed it to the Society of Antiquaries of London in 1755.
 It went to the Bodleian Library.

 Richard Gough had a transcript taken, for the appendix to Henry George Oldfield and Richard Randall Dyson's History and Antiquities of the Parish of Tottenham High-Cross (1790), where its authorship is attributed to Henry Hare, 3rd Baron Coleraine.